Sadhu Vaswani: Early life and education

 Sadhu Vaswani was born Thanwardas Lilaram Vaswani(Sindhi family), in Hyderabad Sindh.
 When he was a boy, he attended the Academy at Hyderabad-Sind.
-As a boy, he first learned about the sacred texts called the Upanishads from Brahmabandhav Upadhyay, a Brahmin from Bengal who adopted Christianity, but in 1907 he underwent prayashchitta (expression of reparation in Hindu custom) through a public ceremony to return into Hinduism.
-Later, a few years before his death and after he didn't get the expected grants and position, he reconverted to Christianity.
+As a boy, he first learned about the sacred texts called the Upanishads from Brahmabandhav Upadhyay, a Brahmin from Bengal who adopted Christianity, but in 1907 he underwent prayashchitta (expression of reparation in Hindu custom) through a public ceremony to return into Hinduism, he died just two months later.
 Later in his lifetime, Sadhu Vaswani was recognized as an accomplished proponent of the Upanishads and a skilled interpreter of the Bible and the Qur'an.

 He passed his Matriculation and completed his B.A. from the University of Bombay in 1899.
 After completing his B.A. examination, he received the Ellis Scholarship and became a Dakshina Fellow at D.J.
 Sind College in Karachi while studying for his master's degree.
 He received his M.A. degree also from the University of Bombay in 1902.
 He then asked his mother for permission to devote his life to the service of God and man.
 His mother desired that her son have success in life and would not agree.
 As a result, Vaswani agreed to take a teaching job at his alma mater, Union Academy.
 His mother sought to arrange a marriage for her son but Vaswani vowed to remain a brahmachari and never to marry.
 He soon accepted a position as Professor of History and Philosophy at Metropolitan College in Calcutta.
 There in Calcutta Vaswani found his guru, Sri Promotholal Sen, called Naluda.